Sean-Der/webrtc-uri/draft-seaduboi-webrtc-uri.md

 two WebRTC agents agree on some basic details signaling is not required.
 The greatest difficulty comes with establishing connectivity between two ICE Agents. {{!I-D.ietf-ice-rfc5245bis}}
 If these two ICE Agents use mDNS {{!I-D.cheshire-dnsext-multicastdns}} and are in the same network you can establish a Zeroconf session.
-If one ICE Agent is world routable connectivity is also easily possible.
+If one ICE Agent is World Routable connectivity is also easily possible.
 The WebRTC URI format does not allow connectivity between two ICE Agents that would require STUN or TURN.